Glossary

 Audit log

-particular organization.
-This includes operations on users, on clusters, and on consumers.
+The Audit Log registers and displays all operations associated with a particular organization This includes operations on userson clusters, and on consumers.
 The Audit Log can be found in the rightmost tab of the Organization overview page in the CrateDB Cloud Console.
 Only an organization admin has access to the Audit Log.

 Azure AD